 Colourfastness in response to light

-For example, many colours will begin to fade in light.
-Whether you choose a natural or a synthetic fibre, it has a colour fading point.
+For example, many colours will begin to fade in the light.
+Whether you choose a natural fibre such as cotton.
+Or synthetic fibres such as nylon or polyester, they all have a colour fading point.
 UV rays, sunlight, and the flashes from photography all have an effect, so you need to choose your fabric according to its future exposures.